camunda/camunda-docs/docs/components/zeebe/technical-concepts/partitions.md

 For fault tolerance, data in a partition is replicated from the **leader** of the partition to its **followers**.
 Followers are other Zeebe broker nodes that maintain a copy of the partition without performing event processing.

-We recommend an even replication factor.
-Odd replication factors can be problematic and may trigger this warning:
+We recommend an odd replication factor.
+Even replication factors can be problematic and may trigger this warning:

 ```
  "Expected to have odd replication factor, but was even ({}).
 Even replication factor has no benefit over "